-We had so much fun writing our last blog post on Tumblr Marketing, that we decided to do a step-by-step guide on how to add your Tumblr to Google Webmaster Tools and add a Sitemap.
+Our initial guide on Tumblr Marketing and SEO was such a huge hit that we decided to do a step-by-step guide on how to add your Tumblr to Google Webmaster Tools and add a Sitemap to Webmaster Tools.

 Not sure if many of you have noticed, but these days Google is doing anything and everything to hide referrer data, specifically keyword data.
 In the past, many internet marketers took the stance of “hiding” their websites from Google.
 Now, with Google not passing referrer data to analytics programs such as Piwik, it is more important than ever to get acquainted with GWT.

 GWT is actually a very powerful tool.
 You can get a ton of data from it and use it for many different tasks.
 First thing to remember about GWT is that it really only tracks Google search.
 Sure, you can pull metrics from it such as backlinks but overall when it shows you “visitors” or “index stats” – it is mainly referring to Google search engine.
 Tip: Read up on Google Webmaster Guidelines if you haven’t lately.

 This post might be common knowledge to most people, but we’ve had some questions in the past so thought we would illustrate it.
 Normally the process of verifying a GWT account is very straight forward: drop a file into your FTP and hit “verify.”
 Well with Tumblr the files are hosted on the Tumblr servers, so you need to go a different route, and below we will explain:

 The first step is navigating to Webmaster Tools, you can do that by going to: google.com/webmasters

 You must have an account at this point, if you don’t then take this time to go ahead and make one.